 Understand the importance of your presence as a fundamental part of this continuous existence, called life.
 One reading will do just that!
 Co-Create your future with a higher vibration.

-Deyan Georgiev (from Sofia, Bulgaria) started TechJury over 2 years ago.
+Deyan Georgiev (from Sofia, Bulgaria) started TechJury about 3 years ago.

 Hi there!
 I’m Deyan Georgiev and I’m one of the founders of Techjury.net.
 If you haven’t heard of it, this means I have more work to do.